devuri/wp-env-app/docs/structure/index.md

 - `wp-config.php`: WordPress configuration file.

-### 3. `publickeys`
+### 3. `pubkey`

-The `publickeys` directory is intended for storing public keys used for encryption or verification purposes.
+The `pubkey` directory is intended for storing public keys used for encryption or verification purposes.
 In this example, there's a sample public key file named `samplekey.pub`.

 ### 4. `storage`